 If your Citibank Plus account has not been operated on by deposit or withdrawal for a period of at least 6 months, and your account is either in debit (apart from a secured overdraft) or has a nil balance, Citibank may close your account without any prior written notice to you.

 A Multi Currency Account can hold both USD and EUR.
 Please note that finder.com.au is an online comparison service and is not in a position to recommend specific products, providers and services.

 Please note that finder.com.au is an online comparison service and is not in a position to recommend specific products, providers and services.
-You can use the debit card wherever Visa is accepted, including ATMs and merchants.
-Visa has one of the biggest networks worldwide.
+You can use the debit card wherever MasterCard is accepted, including ATMs and merchants.
+MasterCard has one of the biggest networks worldwide.

 Citibank will not charge ATM fees for using your Citibank Plus debit card.
 There is one branch in Auckland.